Keyboard shortcuts

 Chains

 A chain defines a linear path composed of a sequence of filters.
-Each filter performs a specific transformation or analysis on the MIDI stream, allowing for flexible and customizable data manipulation as it flows through the chain.
+Each filter performs a specific transformation or analysis on the MIDI stream.
+Filters execute in order, so output of one filter becomes input to the next.

 Filter Types